F-I-D-O/Manuals/manuals/Programming/Common.md

     ```

 ### Language specific settings
+Almost all settings can be set specifically to some language.
+To do that:

+1. in settings, next to the filter box, click on the filter icon and select language
+2. select the language
+3. find the setting either manually or by adding more filters
+4. change the setting

+To be sure that the setting is applied only to the selected language, look at the panel under the search box.
+Instead of `User`, `Workspace`, there should be `User[<language>]`, `Workspace[<language>]`.

-Language specific settings can be configured in the `settings.json` file, there is no GUI for it.
-A lot of general parameters can be set specifically to some language by adding them to the language section (object) of the `settings.json` file.
+Language specific settings can be also configured in the `settings.json` file.
+Just modify the language section (object) of the `settings.json` file.
 Example:
 ```json
 "editor.formatOnSave": false,
 "editor.defaultFormatter": "esbenp.prettier-vscode",